There are few things I love more than spreadsheets and data. If this blog was any indication.

 4. Duplicates are your enemy.

-But data cleanliness is what we aspire to.
+Data cleanliness is what we always aspire to.
 And as the keeper of this data, you need to do what you reasonably can to 1) clear dupes in your current system, and 2) prevent new ones from spawning in the future.
 Otherwise, your database will quickly become a receptacle for redundant, hard-to-access information.

 5. Automation is your friend.